iTwenty/personal-website/content/posts/04-swift-collections/index.md

 where SubSequence: RandomAccessCollection, Indices: RandomAccessCollection { }
 ```

 Besides requiring SubSequence and Indices types of BidirectionalCollection to themselves be RandomAccessCollections, it adds no requirements of it's own.
 What good is a protocol that has no requirements, you ask?
-Well, the actual requirements of RandomAccessCollection - implementing the `index(_:offsetBy:)` and `distance(from:to:)` methods with O(1) efficiency - can't be expressed in Swift's type system. [^time_complexity_requirements].
-Conformance to this protocol is based on trust - the compiler trusts that your implementations meet the time complexity requirements since it can't verify them.
-Since our FunkyArray internally uses array, which already conforms to RandomAccessCollection, we don't need to provide refined implementations for any of the two methods.
+Well, the actual requirements of RandomAccessCollection - implementing the `index(_:offsetBy:)` and `distance(from:to:)` methods with O(1) efficiency - can't be enforced at compile time. [^time_complexity_constraints].
+Conformance to this protocol is based on trust - the compiler trusts that our implementations meet the time complexity requirements since it can't verify them.
+Since our FunkyArray internally uses array which already conforms to RandomAccessCollection, we don't need to provide refined implementations for any of the two methods.

 ```swift
 extension FunkyArray: RandomAccessCollection { }
 ```

 Conforming to RandomAccessCollection doesn't unlock a lot in terms of functionality, but it does improve performance of certain existing algorithms like `dropFirst(_:)`, `dropLast(_:)`, `prefix(_:)`, `suffix(_:)` which become O(1) operations now.
-Most importantly, `count` property is calculated in O(1) instead of requiring iteration of an entire collection.
+Most importantly, `count` property is guaranteed to be O(1) instead of (possibly) requiring iteration of an entire collection.
 If our RandomAccessCollection also conforms to MutableCollection, we gain access to in-place `sort()` and `shuffle()` methods as well.

 ### RangeReplaceableCollection
 A collection that does what it says.
 RangeReplaceableCollection supports replacement of an arbitrary subrange of elements with elements of another collection.
 This sounds a bit like MutableCollection, but the key difference here is that the new collection need not have same length as the one being replaced.
 Protocol definition is simple -